nf-core/eager/docs/usage.md

 6. Due to limitations of downstream tools (e.g. FastQC), sample IDs maybe truncated after the first `.` in the name, Ensure file names are unique prior to this!
-7. For input BAM files  you should provide small decoy reference genome with pre-made indices, e.g. the human mtDNA or phiX genome, for the mandatory parameter `--fasta` in order to avoid long computational time for generating the index files of the reference genome, even if you do not actual need a
+7. For input BAM files you should provide a small decoy reference genome with pre-made indices, e.g. the human mtDNA or phiX genome, for the mandatory parameter `--fasta` in order to avoid long computational time for generating the index files of the reference genome, even if you do not actual need a